sahilparashar1/DDOS-PROJECT/readme.md

 ## Monitoring & Visualization

-The system is equipped with tools to monitor its behavior and visualize the results.
+The system is equipped with a few tools to monitor its behavior and visualize the results.

 -   **Grafana:**
     -   **URL:** `http://localhost:3001`